monsterkrampe/crystal/docs/generator.md

 ### Errors and warnings

 The generator will give you errors and warnings if something is wrong.
-That includes if the exercise is not in the `config.json` file, if the exercise is not in the toml file or if the template file is missing.
+That includes if the exercise is not in the `config.json` file, if the exercise is not in the toml file, or if the template file is missing.
-Also if it has problem getting the `canonical-data.json` file so will it give you an error.
+Also if it has a problem getting the `canonical-data.json` file so will it give you an error.
 The generator also uses a formatter which will give you errors if the generated file is not formatted correctly.
 The file will still be generated even if formatter gives errors, therefore can you check the file and see what is wrong and fix it in the template.